 Kristin Oppenheim was born in 1959 in Honolulu, Hawaii.
 She received a BA from San Fransisco State University in 1984 and an MFA from Hunter College in 1989.
 She lives and works in New York City, and is represented by greengrassi in London, and 303 Gallery in New York.

-Oppenheim’s work is included in public collections of the Art Foundation Mallorca Collection, CCA-Andratx in Mallorca; the Centre Pompidou, Paris; the FNAC Centre National des Arts Plastiques, Paris; the FRAC Des Pays de la Loire, Carquefou; MACBA Museu d’Art Contemporani de Barcelona; MAMCO Museum d’art Modern et Contemporain, Geneva; the Museum of Modern Art, New York; San Francisco Museum of Modern Art; and the Whitney Museum of American Art, in New York.
+Oppenheim’s work is included in public collections of the Art Foundation Mallorca Collection; the Centre Georges Pompidou, Paris; the FRAC Des Pays de la Loire, Carquefou; MACBA Museu d’Art Contemporani de Barcelona; MAMCO Museum d’art Modern et Contemporain, Geneva; the Museum of Modern Art, New York; OCMA Orange County Museum of Art, Costa Mesa, CA; the San Francisco Museum of Modern Art; and the Whitney Museum of American Art, in New York.